sercankulcu/sercankulcu.github.io/_teaching/programming-with-c.md

 - Header hygiene for published headers: namespacing, includes, and visibility
 - Deprecation, migration paths, and backward compatibility

+**Worked example:** the week 29 library given a version number, a `pkg-config` file, and an install target, then consumed from a separate project that sees only the public header.

 [🗒️Lecture Notes (HTML)](../files/c/Week_45_Packaging_and_Distributing_Libraries.html)

 ---